Healthy Homes Assessment Waitangirua

 Waitangirua Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about what’s inside the building; you have to ensure there is somewhere for surface and underground water to flow, and also stop it from getting into the building.
-When it is damp and moisture, it’s usually the things you don’t notice that could become a major issue that can cause damage to your investment and affecting your tenant’s well-being.
+Making sure your rental property is protected from moisture isn’t just about the interior of the building; you have to ensure there is somewhere for rain, surface and underground water to flow and stop it from coming inside.
+When it is about damp and water, it’s frequently those things that you aren’t aware of that could become a major issue, causing damages to your investment and harming your tenant’s well-being.

-Rental properties should be equipped with effective drainage to eliminate the stormwater and surface waters, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that the water has a place to go, and that it can’t linger underneath the buildings is an essential part of keeping your property dry.
+Properties that are rented must have effective drainage to remove the stormwater and surface waters and ground water, including the proper outfall or runoff.
+Making sure the water has a location to go and that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.

-In addition to a drainage system to avoid moisture ingress, if your rental has an enclosed gap between floorboards and surface, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to avoid moisture ingress, if your rental is enclosed between your flooring and ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground, to block any moisture in the ground from accumulating into the structure.
-It also helps prevent water damage to the floor insulation.
+An underground moisture barrier usually a polythene sheet laid over the ground to stop any moisture from the ground from entering the building.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection